unibo-dtm-se-2025-MoneyMate/report/sections/08-cicd/index.md

 ---

 # CI/CD
-This section describes the continuous integration and continuous deployment (CI/CD) workflow of the PROtect project.
+This section describes the continuous integration and continuous deployment (CI/CD) workflow of the MoneyMate project.

 ### What is automated and why?